 If you are having symptoms of COVID-19 (see below) or think you have been exposed to the virus, please call your primary care physician, Columbus Public Health at 614-645-1519, or the Ohio Department of Health at 1-833-427-5634.

-Franklinton Area Commission – Hosting commission meetings at Gladden Community House (183 Hawkes)in the gym.
+Franklinton Area Commission – Hosting commission meetings at West Park UMC (89 West Park) at 6PM.
 The full commission meets the second Tuesday of the month.
 Check Facebook page for agendas and schedule.
-No meeting in August.

 Text COVID19FC to 888-777 for COVID-19 Updates from Franklin County Emergency Services.

 COVID-19 Vaccine Update – Columbus Public Health continues to distribute the COVID-19 vaccine to those 12 and up.
 Continue to follow state guidelines of mask-wearing, social distancing, and avoiding large groups to stop the spread.
 Please check the linked page for updates.

 Find a COVID-19 Testing Site – Search by zip code feature for testing locations.
 Westside Location: Walmart Mobile Testing (866-448-7719; 5200 West Pointe Plaza, Columbus OH 43228) is open Monday, Wednesday, and Friday from 7-9AM with the requirement of an appointment and screening.